20excal07/RB2TrackPackV1V2/README.md

   4. Apache3, DiscPatcher, ArkTool and ArkToolGUI - all provided in this repo inside the `tools` folder.
   5. Any file compression/extraction utility.
 (WinRAR, etc)
   5. A softmodded PS2 - you should be able to load backups or play via a USB drive using OpenPS2Loader.
-  6. Seriously, you can't do this if you don't have #6.
+  6. A PS2 emulator if you don't have access to a softmodded PS2.

 ## How to do
   1. Clone this repo.